-Please note that as this situation is rapidly evolving.
-Please check GOV.UK for announcements.
+Please note that this situation is rapidly evolving.
+Please therefore check GOV.WALES for announcements.

 Further information can be found on: